samlinux/fabricStarterKit/backend/readme.md

 ```

 ## Test with cli commands
-We need further tmux panels.
+We need another tmux panel.
 >**Create a new panel horizontally**<br>
 CTRL + b " (double-quots)